Eviction in the United States: Mental health

-Physical Health
+Physical health

 One physical health impact that eviction has on tenants evicted is an increased spread and contraction of COVID-19.
 This is because of actions tenants take after being evicted.
 When evicted, residents must find other places to live, such as a homeless shelter or a friend's house.
 According to the CDC, "adding as few as two new members to a household can as much as double the risk of illness."
 Additionally, when people are living in the same household, it is much harder to adhere to social distancing protocols.
 The mental health consequences of eviction also weaken the immune system, increasing transmission.

 In addition, eviction predisposes tenants to hazardous housing conditions, which can lead to negative health outcomes.
 Following an eviction, low-income renters often cannot secure decent housing, forcing them to settle for poorly maintained or unsafe units.
 Renters in substandard housing units may face increased exposure to dust, mold, allergens, pests, and other hazards.
 Additionally, evictees are often forced into improvised neighborhoods, which typically have higher levels of air and water pollution.
 As a result, renters face an increased risk of respiratory illness, cardiovascular disease, and other health issues.
 Substandard housing is also more likely to contain lead-contaminated walls and water, which can be particularly dangerous for children.
 Exposure to lead, even in small doses, can have serious health consequences for children, including developmental delays, decreased intelligence, and serious neurological and brain damage.

 Eviction rates also create a higher risk for one to contract sexually transmitted infections.
 There is a variety of factors that increase this risk for those evicted.
-Often times those evicted don't have access to STI protection to condoms.
+Often those evicted do not have access to STI protection to condoms.
 Additionally, those evicted could participate in sexual activity for resources.
 Mental health also plays a role in the increased transmission of STIs, as sexual activity has been seen to be used as a coping mechanism for the associated stress with eviction.
 Eviction also has an impact on monogamous relationships, which can lead to increased partners and an increased risk for STIs.